laurentbarraud/AnimSprites/Readme.md

 2. Open the '.sln' file in Visual Studio 2022
 3. Build the project with Ctrl+B
 4. Run it

-5. Hit the "B" key to open the build menu and place objects on the scene.
+### Controls
+- left and right arrows keys : moving the sprite
+- spacebar : jump
+- Ctrl key : attack
+- A and D keys : move the camera to the left/right
+- B key : enable/disable build editor mode with menu.

+While the build menu is open :

+- left clic : select a solid object, then hold left to drag it anywhere on the form.
+- delete key : delete selected object
+- escape key or B key : close build menu and disable build editor mode.

 ### Download
-Go to the [Releases](https://github.com/laurentbarraud/AnimSprites/releases) section to download a ZIP archive containing the compiled executable (for Windows 7 and above, x64-based).
+Go to the [Releases](https://github.com/laurentbarraud/AnimSprites/releases) page to download a ZIP archive that includes a compiled x64 executable, for Windows 7 and later (x64-based).

 ### Unit Tests
 - Sprite movement and animation consistency